-The Department of Biological Sciences includes a diverse group of biologists working in a variety of disciplines ranging from biogeochemical cycling to organismal biology to whole ecosystem modeling using state-of-the-art approaches.
-Scientists in the department are elucidating the temporal and spatial patterns and processes controlling benthic, nektonic, and planktonic organisms in estuarine, coastal and open ocean regimes.
+The Department of Biological Sciences includes a diverse group of biologists working in a range of research areas from biogeochemical cycling to physiological, population, and community ecology to whole ecosystem modeling using state-of-the-art approaches.
+Scientists in the department study benthic nektonic and planktonic organisms and the temporal and spatial patterns and processes that control their distribution and ecological functioning in estuarine, coastal and open ocean regimes.

-Benthic Ecology and Biodiversity: Studies focus on the examination of the major processes governing the structure and functioning of benthic systems.
-Current research programs include: experimental and observational studies of processes influencing recruitment, growth, and production of benthic organisms; the function and role of benthic communities and their biodiversity in the fate and transfer of nutrients, organic matter, and sediments; the effects of natural and anthropogenic disturbances on benthic community structure and function; consumer-prey relationships and the relationships between the benthic community and higher trophic levels; and evolutionary ecology.
-Component processes are addressed using approaches ranging from molecular genetic to biogeochemistry.
-Most research is focused on benthic systems of the land-sea margins, including tidal freshwater, estuarine and coastal regions, and coral reefs.
+Benthic Ecology and Biodiversity: Studies focus on the processes governing structure and functioning of benthic communities, and ecosystems.
+Current research includes: experimental and observational studies of recruitment, growth, and production; role of benthic organisms and communities in the fate and transfer of nutrients, organic matter, energy and sediments; effects of natural and anthropogenic disturbances on benthic community structure and functioning; consumer-prey relationships and benthic support of higher trophic levels; systematics and biodiversity of benthic animals and evolutionary ecology.
+Scientists in the department employs diverse research approaches including molecular genetics field experimentation biogeochemical analyses, remote sensing and a range of modeling techniques.
+Most research focuses on benthic systems of the land-sea margins, including tidal freshwater, estuarine and coastal regions, and coral reefs.

-Ecosystem Modeling: The ecosystem modeling program develops and employs digital computer simulation models as integrative and synthetic tools for ecosystem analysis to address basic science and applied management questions.
-Past and current efforts include modeling studies of both temperate and tropical seagrass systems, the dynamics of littoral zones in estuaries, estuarine plankton nutrient interactions, higher-level multispecies trophic interactions, watershed nutrient cycling processes, and regional ocean ecosystem models.
-Working with hydrodynamic, fisheries, and water quality modelers, an over-arching goal of the program is to develop linked models that address both basic and applied ecological management questions.
+Ecosystem Modeling: The ecosystem modeling program develops and employs numerical simulation models as integrative and synthetic tools for ecosystem analysis to address basic science and applied management questions.
+Current efforts include modeling studies of coastal and watershed carbon and nutrient cycling, estuarine eutrophication, submerged aquatic vegetation, multispecies trophic interactions, regional ocean ecosystem models and climate-related ecosystem changes.
+Studies involving optimal methods for combining in situ and satellite-based biological data with numerical models are also ongoing.
+Working with hydrodynamic, fisheries, and water quality modelers, an over-arching goal of the program is to develop cross- disciplinary models that address both basic and applied ecological research questions.